Bachelor of Engineering (Honours)(Mechanical)

 - complete an eight-week practical experience.

-In your final year you’ll apply your advanced capabilities in an industry-led design and build research project.
+In your final year you’ll apply your advanced capabilities in an industry-focused research project.

 Majors are available in: